Skip advert

 Advertisement

 The Fiat 500 was always a good city car, but it’s been made even better by the addition of electric power.
 Key to this improvement is how well Fiat has engineered the 500 to make it such an effortless and uncomplicated car to drive – particularly at slower speeds.
-One-pedal driving is possible if you choose the right drive mode, helping to take some of the strain out of navigating busy urban streets, while the 500’s drivetrain is reassuringly smooth and quiet on the move.
+One-pedal driving is possible if you choose the Range drive mode, helping to take some of the strain out of navigating busy urban streets and maximising your driving range.
+On the whole, the 500’s electric drivetrain is reassuringly smooth and quiet on the move.

 Advertisement - Article continues below

-Fiat has made the on-board tech a real highlight, with the 500 being the first car in its class to feature Level 2 autonomous driving.
+Fiat has made the on-board tech a real highlight, with the top-of-the-range 500 featuring Level 2 autonomous driving.
 This means the car is able to adjust acceleration and braking, while also ensuring it remains within the designated lane, although the driver has to be ready to resume control at any time.

 0-62mph acceleration and top speed